MischaLundberg/GetPheno/README.md

 Poisoning_Attempt	main=ICD10:F;sub=ICD10:T36-ICD10:T50,ICD10:T52-ICD10:T60
 ```

 `main=` defines the main diagnosis codes for candidate cases. `sub=` defines supporting/secondary diagnosis codes. `rule_out=` removes IIDs with matching codes from that advanced phenotype case set.
-Code ranges such as `ICD10:T36-ICD10:T50` are expanded automatically.
-A trailing `*`, for example `ICD10:F32*`, keeps that code prefix-based even when `--eM` is used.
+Code ranges such as `ICD10:T36-ICD10:T50` are expanded automatically before matching.
+A trailing `*`, for example `ICD10:F32*`, keeps that code prefix-based whether or not `--eM` is used.

 Don't forget to specify your header `--gcol` if it differs from the default.
 It is otherwise set automatically to `diagnosis` or `c_adiag` depending on the cluster.